G. LANCE CALKIN (1859/1936) - PAGE 1

 You can see two images of the artist along with lots more data about him (even a link with his very brief will) on this page, Lance's page on the most extensive Calkin family website. ('Graham Calkin's Family Tree').
 Lance died Oct.
 10, 1936, I read, at age 77.
 And similar images are on the Art Renewal site.
 But here they both are, cleaned up a little.
 The earlier image is, of course, at left.

-This page (2 paras up from page bottom) refers to the artist moving in 1885 into 'Primrose Hill Studios opposite the Waterhouses'.
+This page used to refer to the artist moving in 1885 into 'Primrose Hill Studios opposite the Waterhouses'.
 The Waterhouses referred to are the family of artist John William Waterhouse.
 I could not spot on the page where exactly those studios were located though it presumably was in NW London.

 Each thumbnail that follows is a clickable link to the image as I have it, in whatever size I have it, often very tiny indeed, or to a WWW page.
 And such limited descriptive words as I have about that particular work.
 The page will not likely ever be particularly big, I suspect, since references to his work are few & far between.
 Thirty-two images of different works today.
 I may have one or two more & will add them when time permits.